Xcode Tutorial for Beginners

 Test to run your unit tests if you have them in your project.

-Profile to measure various aspects of your application such as performance, memory usage and more.
+Profile to measure various aspects of your application such as performance, memory usage, and more.

 Analyze to let Xcode analyze your code and check for potential leaks or bad practices.

-Selecting an iOS Simulator to test your app on
+Selecting an iOS Simulator to Test Your App On

-The dropdown beside the Stop button indicates which build target you want to run (your can run an Apple Watch target too) and you can also choose if you want to run it under the iPhone or iPad simulators (or different version if you have them installed).
+The dropdown beside the Stop button indicates which build target you want to run (your can run an Apple Watch target too) and you can also choose if you want to run it under the iPhone or iPad simulators (or different versions if you have them installed).
 The selection “iOS device” is to run your app on your device if you have it plugged in and properly provisioned (which needs a whole tutorial in itself!).

 Choose a target simulator to run your app on